petrepa/petrepa.github.io/src/content/blog/brilliant.md

 ## The Genesis of the Idea 🏓

 Working at Brilliant, an IT consultancy company, meant finding creative ways to sharpen our skills.
-It all started with an idle table tennis table and a spark of inspiration from my master's study area [PongDog](https://github.com/jakvah/PongDog).
+It all started with an idle table tennis table and a spark of inspiration from my master's study area, [PongDog](https://github.com/jakvah/PongDog).
 I decided to build my own table tennis tracking system.

 ![The setup before the project started](https://github.com/petrepa/petrepa.github.io/assets/30476405/9fba8d1c-dd8d-4616-9938-8b1ec66ae10a)